elputnam/RefurbishedNotions/RefurbishedNotions.md

 In March 2020, I began running again.
 At that stage, it had been years since I ran regularly.
 I used to run track and field in high school, but it did not become a lifelong habit.
 During this first period of lockdown in response to COVID-19, when schools and creches were closed and we were confined to our home, I discovered was running was the only time during the day that I was uninterrupted and alone.
 It became the only time I was able to think.
 As my field hit the pavement in a rhythmic pattern and fuelled by endorphines, I let me my mind wander, crafting webs of ideas.
 When I got back home, I would jot down everything I could recall, though like a dream, some thoughts were inevitably lost with my exhaled breaths and sweat.
 Running also helped my psychological state and became a way to process the ongoing stress of the pandemic through my body.

 The data collected by the FitBit is data of the body; indications and tracking of the body's movements, heartrates, sleep states, and so forth.
 The device quantifies gestures (both internal and external), creating a lingustic or numeric trace that is read and tracked.
 It is not only data of the body, but a body of data.
+Despite the fact that it is embodied experience that produces this data, reading them as abstracted numbers does not encapsulate the full experience that produced this information.
+Numbers in a excel sheet are simply facts.

 ## Android Dream

 Since becoming a mother, I have struggled with sleep deprivation.
 Lack of sleep has a profound impact, physically and mentally, including an ongoing state of general fatigue and sensation of being ground down amidst the pressures affiliated with maternal responsibilities.

 *Android Dream* is a generative animation where the image changes, colours schemes and opacity, and the soundtrack are created based on a month’s worth of sleep data collected by my Fitbit.
 A month is selected randomly from the present back to April 2020, when the impacts of the COVID-19 pandemic and subsequent public health restrictions were becoming manifest in the body.
 The photographic images and colours change in relation to the sleep level (awake, light, deep, and REM), with the opacities mapped to the duration of sleep at that level.
 The sound frequencies relate to level of sleep and the volume corresponding to the duration.
 This work is not just visualisations and sonifications of data, but functions as a performance documentation; a divergent means of presenting the combined pressures of sleep deprivation and maternal responsibilities during the pandemic.

+## Heart Grid

+Presumptions of emotional neutrality are impossible, as even objectivity functions as a kind of rhetorical persuasion, where facts are presented as indisputable truth.
+In addition, the abstraction of the body through quantification gives the impression that the body can be reduced to static figures, isolating the body from its techno-geographic milieu that is corporeal, dynamic, and more than just numbers in an Excel spreadsheet.
+Data, instead, can be used to leverage affect--emotions and subjective feelings that produce stimuli for sensory perception, but also enable means of relating to others in ways that exceed quantification.